barryclark/jekyll-now/_posts/2018-12-16-Santander.md

   ![_config.yml]({{ site.baseurl }}/images/santander/3d.png)

   As we can see below, there is a huge difference already, however we can see the model demonstrating similar behavior as it did previously.
-Most of the fitted values are centered around the mean of the logarithmic transformation of the target [Fig. 5].
+Most of the fitted values are centered around the mean of the logarithmic transformation of the target.
 There also appears to be some sort of 'wall' that does not let our predict any value less than 6.25 .

 ![_config.yml]({{ site.baseurl }}/images/santander/lr_3d.png)